AgentArch: A Comprehensive Benchmark to Evaluate Agent Architectures in Enterprise: Results

-While some models achieved their highest overall scores on single-agent architectures, the \textbf{correct final decision} scores for the complex customer routing use case were generally higher for multi-agent architectures.
-Although Sonnet 4's highest overall scores were all achieved with single-agent function calling (all scores above 33\%), its highest correct final decision scores were for function calling with multi-agent systems (84-87\%) while for single agent it was in the 72-76\% range.
-GPT-4.1 showed similar results as it achieved its peak overall score in both use cases with single agent function calling; however, on the customer routing task it achieved correct final decision rates of 97-99\% with multi-agent function calling and only 79-86\% with single agent function calling.
-GPT-4.1-mini also achieved significantly higher correct final decision rates with multi-agent function calling than with single-agent function calling on both use cases.
+While some models achieved their highest overall scores on single agent architectures, the \textbf{correct final decision} scores for the complex customer routing use case were generally higher for multi-agent architectures.
+Although Sonnet 4's highest overall scores were all achieved with single agent function calling (all scores above 33\%), its highest correct final decision scores were for function calling with multi-agent systems (84-87\%), while for single agent, it was in the 72-76\% range.
+GPT-4.1 showed similar results as it achieved its peak overall score in both use cases with single agent function calling; however, on the customer routing task, it achieved correct final decision rates of 97-99\% with multi-agent function calling and only 79-86\% with single agent function calling.
+GPT-4.1-mini also achieved significantly higher correct final decision rates with multi-agent function calling than with single agent function calling on both use cases.
 This suggests that while some models are more likely to choose the correct tool or tool arguments on single agent systems, multi-agent systems may be more effective for selecting the correct final decision after all tool calls have been made.
-See Table 5 for more details.
+See Figure 5 for more details.

-Two key patterns emerged from the \textbf{consistency analysis} shown in Table 3.
-Sonnet 4 and GPT-4.1 showed the most robust performance with relatively low coefficients of variation (32.1\% and 27.0\% respectively for the simpler task), making them the most reliable choices across different agentic configurations.
+Two key patterns emerged from the \textbf{consistency analysis} shown in Table 2.
+Sonnet 4 and GPT-4.1 showed the most robust performance with relatively low coefficients of variation (32.1\% and 27.0\%, respectively, for the simpler task), making them the most reliable choices across different agentic configurations.
 Conversely, o3-mini exhibited extreme sensitivity to architectural choices (CV = 143.7\%).

 \textbf{Reliability Analysis}.
-Pass\^{}k scores across all models and agentic configurations peak at 0.0634 indicating only a 6.34\% chance of executing the workflow correctly in all 8 trials.
+Pass\^{}k scores across all models and agentic configurations peak at 0.0634, indicating only a 6.34\% chance of executing the workflow correctly in all 8 trials.
 In enterprise settings, where reliability and consistency are essential, pass@1 and pass\^{}k results reveal a fundamental gap between the promise of agentic LLMs and their real-world performance.
-See appendix A.4 for full scores.
+See Appendix A.4 for full scores.